Skill File Generation¶

 The first time an agent encounters an ACLI tool, it faces a cold-start problem: it needs to run --help or introspect before it can act.
 A skill file provides immediate context — and because it's generated from the tool itself, it's always accurate.

-Agent reads SKILLS.md → knows commands, options, examples immediately
+Agent reads SKILL.md → knows commands, options, examples immediately

 Agent runs --help → gets deeper details on demand